 Applicants to all graduate programs at George Mason University must meet the admission standards and application requirements for graduate study as specified in Graduate Admissions.
-For information specific to this degree the departmental website.
+For information specific to the MS degree in criminal justice, see Application Requirements and Deadlines on the departmental website.

 For policies governing all graduate degrees, see AP.6 Graduate Policies.

 Students who have prior graduate coursework that has not been applied to another degree may request to have a maximum of 12 of these graduate credits transferred to their degree program, with approval of the graduate director and dean and in accordance with AP .6.5.2 Reduction of Credits.

 Students entering the master's program with a previously conferred graduate degree in a related discipline may request that the required credits for the MS degree be reduced by a maximum of 12 credits with approval of the graduate director and dean and in accordance with AP .6.5.3 Transfer of Credit.

 Students who fail to make satisfactory progress may be terminated from the program.
 Satisfactory progress in the MS in criminal justice is defined as maintaining a minimum GPA of 3.00 with the minimum grade of B- in all courses.
 Students who receive a grade below B- will receive an academic warning the first time and a letter of termination the second time.

 Total credits: 30

 |CRIM 511||Evidence-based Crime and Justice Policy||3|

 |CRIM 514||Legal and Ethical Issues in Criminal Justice||3|

 |CRIM 515||Criminal Justice Research Methods and Data Analysis||3|